 Litigation Center involvement

-The Litigation Center will file an amicus brief to support NYSPA on the issue concerning associational standing.
+The Litigation Center filed an amicus brief to support the associational standing of NYSPA.

 Also under Peer review

 The issue in this case was whether medical societies should have the right to determine their members' qualifications through good faith peer review proceedings.

 The AMA supports peer review proceedings brought in good faith and conducted under proper procedures.

 Dr. Emmanuel E. Ubinas-Brache had been a member of the Dallas County Medical Society ("DCMS"), an affiliate of the Texas Medical Association ("TMA").
 Each DCMS member agreed to be bound by the AMA's Principles of Medical Ethics and by the DCMS disciplinary procedures.
 The DCMS bylaws stated that disciplinary actions would be carried out in accordance with the TMA Disciplinary Procedures Manual.
 The TMA manual provided that hearings would be conducted through a "fair and good faith proceeding."

 DCMS received three complaints of medical negligence against Dr. Ubinas from his patients, one of whom was a physician and a family friend.
 Following an investigation, the complaints were referred to three separate levels of review within DCMS.
 One of the reviewing bodies, the DCMS Board of Censors, recommended that Dr. Ubinas be expelled from DCMS and TMA because he had provided services to patients that were unnecessary and inconsistent with the clinical findings, had failed to deal honestly with his patients, and had engaged in deceptive practices.
 Dr. Ubinas appealed this recommendation to the DCMS Board of Directors.
 After a ten-hour hearing in which expert evidence was presented, witnesses were examined and cross-examined, and attorneys' arguments were made, the Board of Directors voted to expel Dr. Ubinas from DCMS.